 Keto sweet potato cauliflower casserole

-- 1 head small/medium cauliflower
+- 1 head small head cauliflower (see notes below)

 - 1 cup Canned pumpkin

 - 1/2 cup Unsalted Butter (8 TB or full stick)